 A qualified taxpayer is required to obtain a TCR from the FTB's online reservation system.
-A qualified taxpayer must request a TCR during the month of July for each taxable year, or within 30 days of the start of their taxable year if the qualified taxpayer's taxable year begins from August 1st through December 31st.
+Qualified taxpayers must request a TCR for each taxable year during the month of July of the taxable year, or within 30 days of the start of their taxable year if the qualified taxpayer's taxable year begins from August 1st through December 31st.
 The taxpayer will receive an immediate confirmation from the FTB.
 For more information, go to ftb.ca.gov and search for hrctc.